Thanas-R/Thanas-R/README.md

 I strive to be honest, supportive, and reliable, taking responsibility or leading when needed while contributing and learning with the team.<br>

-I strive to be honest, supportive, and reliable, taking responsibility or leading when needed while contributing and learning with the team.<br>

 **Connect with me:**